tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

 ====================

-The easy way to bootstrap a sysroot is to use `Busybox`_ that has been created to offer common UNIX tools into a single executable and it has size-optimized.
+The easy way to bootstrap a sysroot is to use `Busybox`_ that has been created to offer common UNIX tools into a single executable and it is size-optimized.
 To create a sysroot, it is only required to add a few configuration files.

 The steps to pull and build `Busybox`_ are similar to those of the kernel `Linux`_.